P.O. Box 95

 Kensington is governed by a mayor — elected every two years — and four council members who serve staggered two-year terms.
 Elections are every June.

-Town Council meetings take place at 7 p.m. the first and last Monday of the month at Town Hall.
+Town Council meetings take place at 7 p.m. the second and fourth Monday of the month at Town Hall.

 Mayor: Peter Fosselman